eurostat/eurostat-map.js/docs/tutos/quick/README.md

 - change the background color in light gray,
 - show place name labels.

-This can be achieved by simply inserting the three lines below:
+This can be achieved by simply inserting three lines as below:

 ```html
 <svg id="map"></svg>